-Going to live in Tahiti - A piece of the world in Oceania?
+Moving to Tahiti: a little piece of the world in Oceania?

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Going to live in Tahiti, French Polynesia, what an idea, right?
-Yet, many people consider doing it.
-For many, Tahiti is like a dream, a paradise island, lost in the middle of the Pacific Ocean.
-It might be right… But that’s more than that!
-For my part, this Tahitian experience began back in 2015, when I was formerly working on the island of Mayotte, in the Indian Ocean.
-So, I’ll explain in this article everything you need to know to consider moving to Tahiti.
-This article, originally written in French, was updated in June 2019.
-I will try to update it with as much current info as possible!
+Moving to Tahiti, French Polynesia—what an idea, right?
+And yet, many people seriously consider it.
+For many, Tahiti feels like a dream: a paradise island lost in the middle of the Pacific Ocean.
+That may be true… but it is also much more than that!
+For me, this Tahitian experience began in 2015, when I was still working on the island of Mayotte, in the Indian Ocean.
+In this article, I’ll explain everything you need to know if you’re thinking about moving to Tahiti.
+This article, originally written in French, was updated in June 2019, and I’ve refreshed the practical information where it can be updated reliably.

-At the time of writing this article (January 2018), I am living in French Polynesia since 2015.
+At the time I first wrote this article (January 2018), I had been living in French Polynesia since 2015.
 I thought it was finally time to write my first article about living in French Polynesia.

-This article is intended for people wishing to leave their country to live in French Polynesia, and for whom most of the costs remain at their expense.
-The goal is not to talk about a trip to French Polynesia, even if I would really recommend coming to discover this idyllic lifestyle before settling in Tahiti.
-This is more a practical guide for future arrivals in the South Pacific.
-Tahiti is not only tiare flowers, white sandy beaches, coconut trees, palm trees, coral reefs, rays, sharks, overwater bungalows and lush vegetation.
-The aim here is above all to make you ready for the way of life on this small tropical paradise, along with the costs it represents.
+This article is for people who want to leave their country to live in French Polynesia, especially if most of the costs will be coming out of their own pocket.
+The goal here is not to talk about a trip to French Polynesia, even though I would really recommend coming to experience this idyllic way of life before settling in Tahiti.
+Think of it more as a practical guide for future arrivals in the South Pacific.
+Tahiti is not just tiare flowers, white sandy beaches, coconut trees, palm trees, coral reefs, rays, sharks, overwater bungalows, and lush vegetation.
+Above all, the aim is to help you prepare for life in this small tropical paradise, and for the costs that come with it.

-- The territory is composed of 5 archipelagos (Society, Australes, Marquesas, Tuamotu, Gambier),
+- The territory is made up of 5 archipelagos (Society, Austral, Marquesas, Tuamotu, Gambier),

-- The island of Tahiti is located in the Society archipelago, composed of the Leeward & Windward Islands.
-The island is composed of Tahiti Nui (main island) and Tahiti iti (peninsula),
+- The island of Tahiti is located in the Society Islands, which include the Windward and Leeward Islands.
+Tahiti itself is made up of Tahiti Nui (the main island) and Tahiti Iti (the peninsula),

-- The average temperature in Tahiti is 26° year-round,
+- The average temperature in Tahiti is around 26°C year-round,

-- Cost of living in French Polynesia is very high,
+- The cost of living in French Polynesia is very high,

-- The island experiences a tropical climate well differentiated: the rainy season (November – April) and the dry season (May – October),
+- The island has a clearly defined tropical climate: the rainy season (November to April) and the dry season (May to October),

 - There is no unemployment benefit in French Polynesia,